Moment Matching Denoising Gibbs Sampling: Clean Model Identification

 Figure~\ref{fig:pos:comparison} visualizes the approximations to the denoising posterior $p(x|\tx)$ estimated by each of the three methods described in the previous sections.
 We surprisingly find that although the KL objective in Equation~\ref{eq:joint:kl} encourages $q_\theta(x|\tx)$ to match the moments of $p(x|\tx)$, the learned covariance in Figure~\ref{fig:pos:comparison:kl} still underestimates the variance of the posterior.
 This shows the redundancy of covariance learning can degrade the variational approximation performance.
 Additionally, the $\tx$-independent covariance fails to account for the relative positions of $\tx'$ and lacks the ability to predict the posterior's elliptical shape due to its isotropic nature.
 In contrast, our $\tx$-dependent full covariance approximation overcomes these limitations, enabling more accurate predictions that capture the intricate geometry of the posterior distribution.

-We then use the estimated posterior to conduct (pseudo) Gibbs sampling to generate samples.
+We then use the estimated posterior to conduct (pseudo) Gibbs sampling to generate samples\footnote{The code of the experiments can be found in \url{https://github.com/zmtomorrow/MMDGS_NeurIPS}.}.
 Specifically, we initialize the first sample $x_0\sim \Normal(0,0.1)$ and run one Markov Chain with 10,000 time steps to generate 10,000 samples.
-In addition to the mixture of Gaussian datasets, we also train and generate samples from the 2D Swiss roll and two rings datasets.
+In addition to the mixture of Gaussian datasets, we also train and generate samples from the 2D Swiss roll and two-ring datasets.
 For numerical evaluation, we calculate the Maximum Mean Discrepancy (MMD)~\cite{gretton2012kernel} between 10k samples generated by a single-chain Gibbs sampler and 10k samples from the training dataset respectively.
-The kernel used in the MMD is a sum over 5 Gaussian kernels with bandwidth ranging over $[2^{-2},2^{-1},2^{0},2^{1},2^{2}]$.
+The kernel insides MMD is a sum over 5 Gaussian kernels with bandwidth ranging over $[2^{-2},2^{-1},2^{0},2^{1},2^{2}]$.
 The MMD results (including both mean and std) are calculated using 5 random seeds.
 We find that Gibbs sampling with the proposed analytical full covariance achieves the best results; numerical results are in Table~\ref{tab:mmd}, with a visual comparison in Figure~\ref{fig:toy:samples}.